-Justin manipulates both his team and the show's staff with his good looks in the first part of the season, receiving special treatment and dodging a couple of eliminations this way.
+- Justin manipulates both his team and the show's staff with his good looks in the first part of Action, receiving special treatment and dodging a couple of eliminations this way.
 Of course, in this case, it's Informed Attractiveness turned Up to Eleven (the "psychotic" man-eating sharks refuse to eat him, for example).
-In the new season, Alejandro does the same thing.
+In World Tour, Alejandro does the same thing.

-As one entry in the Quotes subpage shows, Lindsay does this too, but in this case, it's more shallow than villainous and doesn't usually work anyway.
+- Lindsay uses her extremely good looks to get away with things, but in this case, it's more shallow than villainous and doesn't usually work anyway.

-Has sadly become a factor when adult women, whom most people think are attractive, are caught having sex with underage boys.
-Women whom are considered attractive often don't get much punishment by the law, if they get punished at all.
+- Has sadly become a factor when adult women, whom most people think are attractive, are caught having sex with underage boys (e.g., Mary Kay Letourneau, Debra Lafave).
+Women who are considered attractive often don't get much punishment by the law, if they get punished at all.
 The stereotypical belief when it comes to boy victims, is that they were lucky to score with an attractive grown woman.
 However, if the woman is unattractive (like being overweight), they often get treated the same way a man would if he was caught having sex with an underage girl.